askonomm/babe/README.md

 curl -s https://raw.githubusercontent.com/askonomm/babe/master/installer.sh | bash -s -- -g
 ```

+You can then run babe as `babe` or `babe watch` from anywhere.

 ## Usage

+### Building

-To build a Babe site once you have Babe installed is to simply run `babe` in the directory where said site is (where
+To build a Babe site, simply navigate to the directory where your Babe site is (where the babe.json file is) and
+run `babe`.

+### Watching

-your babe.json file is).
-If you wish Babe to listen for any file changes and automatically build the site (useful for
+To watch a Babe site, which means Babe will listen for any file changes and build the site automatically on any change (
+useful for developing), simply navigate to the directory where your Babe site is (where the babe.json file is) and
-developing) then run `babe watch` instead.
+run `babe watch`.

 ## Build it yourself